kesava-wow/kuinameplates2/README.md

 Reporting issues
 ----------------
 Issues submitted [here](https://github.com/kesava-wow/kuinameplates2/issues) won't necessarily receive a response, but I do read all of them.
-If you just want to ask a question or get in touch with me, the comments on Curse are a better option.
-I (usually) try to respond to all of those.

 When submitting an issue:
 - Separate distinct issues into multiple tickets.
 It's easier to work with that way.